devfort/django-cape/README.md

 4. Asynchronous code, analytics and further behavioural changes (eg form submission) will generally go in `javascript-asynchronous`.

+5. If your primary language is not British English, override `html-lang`.

 When everything runs smoothly, the CSS flow is as follows:

 1. `html`: initial state